dannagle/PacketSender/README.md

 * Previously saved packets can be loaded in the drop-down.
 * There is a "raw" view and "ASCII" view.
 The ASCII view is useful to troubleshoot data that is not printed by the raw view.
 * Traffic is also saved in the main window traffic log.
+* A file may be uploaded to the persistent connection.
+You may wish to turn off logging if you use this.
 * The timer in the bottom lefts starts as soon as a valid data packet is sent/received.
 It stops when the connection is closed.
 * You may optionally append a carriage return when you quick-send by hitting the return key.
 This is useful for command-prompt menus over TCP  / SSL connections.
 * Incoming persistent connections to the server will launch the UI dialog.